Is drone fishing legal? Yes, but make sure you understand the drone laws.

 - higher than 120 m (400 ft) above ground level — that’s about the height of a 35-storey building or length of a football field

-- closer than 30 m to people — other than those helping to fly or navigate your drone
+- closer than 30 m to people — other than those helping to fly or navigate your drone (The drone laws Australia state 30 m, however we would suggest a minimum distance of 100 m).

 - over or above people at any time or height

-- in a way that creates a hazard to another person, aircraft or property
+- in a way that creates a hazard to another aircraft, person, or property

 - near emergency situations